stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 setting the time to 00:00:00.
 There is no unreasonable limit on the date range because the year field is stored as an integer (`int`).

+After running wsdl2h and soapcpp2, compile `custom/struct_tm_date.c` with your
+project.

 @see Section [date and time types](#toxsd7).

 ### xsd:time                                                         {#custom-5}